Death Sentence (2007 film): Development

 Brian Garfield, author of the original novel Death Wish, was disappointed with the 1974 film adaptation and subsequently wrote a sequel, 1975's Death Sentence.
 In 1980, he was hired by the Cannon Group, Inc. to write a film adaptation of Death Sentence to be helmed by the first film's director Michael Winner.
 However, Menahem Golan and Yoram Globus disliked the second novel and, instead, decided to purchase the rights to Garfield's characters instead of adapting the novel itself.
 They also purchased the rights to the first film from Dino De Laurentiis and Paramount Pictures.
 The subsequent film Death Wish II (1982) was strictly a sequel to the first film and bore no relation to Garfield's novel.
 After James Wan read Garfield's novels and, having seen all the film adaptions, he was inspired to make a film adaptation of the novel.
 Wan hired Garfield to write the first few drafts for the film, with the final script being written by Ian Mackenzie Jeffers.

 Casting

 Kevin Bacon was hired for the role of Nick Hume, at the insistence of Wan.
-Garrett Hedlund was chosen for the role of Billy Darley, the main leader of the gang.
+Garrett Hedlund was chosen for the role of Billy Darley, the main villain and leader of the gang.
 He was asked to shave his head and gain some weight to portray the role.
 He also watched a documentary about lions to portray Billy's animalistic nature.
-Aisha Tyler had been cast as the detective, Jessica Wallis; the character was originally written as a 50-year-old male detective.
-Other cast members include John Goodman, Judith Roberts and Stuart Lafferty.
+Aisha Tyler had been cast as Detective Jessica Wallis, who was originally written as a 50-year-old male detective.
+Other cast members include John Goodman, Kelly Preston, Judith Roberts, and Stuart Lafferty.

 Filming

 The film was shot in 2 months.
 The filming locations included, Columbia, South Carolina and Los Angeles, California.
+Wan and director of photography John R. Leonetti shot the film on 35mm Kodak Vision2 500T 5218 film in the Super 35 format.
+In 2022, Wan confirmed in an Instagram post that Death Sentence was his last movie as director to be shot on traditional celluiloid photochemical film as, barring a few scenes for Furious 7 (2015), he would shift to digital photography for his later films starting with Insidious (2010).